-Animal Care Services (ACS) assists researchers and educators in ensuring that the highest standards in humane care and treatment of all living animals involved in science, teaching and public university events are met.
-As the university’s animal regulatory compliance unit, ACS provides service, support and leadership in several areas.
+Animal Care Services (ACS) assists researchers and educators in ensuring that the highest standards in humane care and treatment of all living animals involved in science are met.
+As the unit that supports the Animal Care Committee (ACC), ACS provides service, support and leadership in several areas:

 - ACS ensures that our ethical responsibilities towards the animals are met through adherence to the University of Guelph Animal Care Policy and Procedures, the provincial legislation and regulations of the Animals for Research Act, and the national guidelines and policies of the Canadian Council on Animal Care.